 - Check whether there is anything you need to bring – for example, should you supply your own lab coat?

-- Find out quickly how the office phone system works and whether there are any rules you need to follow, eg answering with a particular greeting.
+- Find out quickly how the office phone system works (if in an office) and whether there are any rules you need to follow, eg answering with a particular greeting.

 - Check for any other communications policies, especially regarding contact with people outside the company.